 The Linneanum Building

 The building that houses the orangery is called ’Linneanum’.
 It was built using money donated to the University by King Gustav III in 1787, and designed by the architect O. S. Tempelman, with some neoclassical alterations by L. J. Despréz.
-In addition to the orangery, Linneanum houses the magnificant Linnésalen (Linnaeus Room) and Thunbergsalen (Thunberg Room, which previously housed the University’s herbarium).
+In addition to the orangery, Linneanum houses the magnificent Linnésalen (Linnaeus Room) and Thunbergsalen (Thunberg Room, which previously housed the University’s herbarium).
 Both of these rooms were renovated to their original glory for the Linnaeus Tercentenary in 2007.

 Linnaeanum opened on 23rd May 1807, on the centenary of Carl Linnaeus’s birth.
 Three years previously, all the plants had been moved here from the old orangery in The Linnaeus Garden.
-Among the plants that still survive from Linnaeus’s time are the "Linnaeus laurels", four laurel trees that have been growing in giant planters for more than 250 years.
+Among the plants that still survive from Linnaeus’s time are the "Linnaeus laurels", three laurel trees that have been growing in giant planters for more than 250 years.